GHOST-Aram/mongoose-models-with-types/READM.md

 Now that you know what you expect to learn from this article and the prerequisites, let us look at how we are going to learn.
 The learning activities in this article will be carried out in the following segments:

-- Creating a simple model.
+1. Creating a simple model.
-- Creating a model with custom instance methods.
+2. Creating a model with custom instance methods.
-- Creating a model with virtual properties.
+3. Creating a model with virtual properties.
-- Creating a model with both custom instance methods and virtual properties.
+4. Creating a model with both custom instance methods and virtual properties.

 With the introduction out of the way, lets begining by looking at how to create a simple model.

-## Creating a simple model.
+## 1. Creating a simple model.
 In this section we will create a simple model with only a few explicit properties.
 This model will not have any virtual property or custom instance method.
 To make the most out of this section, will create a `Vehicle` model.
 This model will have the following data properties:

 - make
 - model
 - manufacturer
 - design
+- year-sold

 To create a simple model, we will follow the following procedure:

-1. Define an  interface with the `Vehicle` properties.
+a).
+Define an  interface with the `Vehicle` properties.

-2. Create a schema for the `Vehicle` model.
+b).
+Create a schema for the `Vehicle` model.

-3. Create the `Vehicle` model.
+c).
+Create the `Vehicle` model.

-4. Create a document of the `Vehicle` model.
+d).
+Create a document of the `Vehicle` model.

-5. Test the types and properties of the document.
+e).
+Test the types and properties of the document.

-### 1. Creating an Interface with Vehicle properties.
+### a).
+Define an Interface with Vehicle properties.
 Creating an interface for our model will help us ensure that we only include the intended properties when defining the vehicle schema in the next step.

 Here is the implementation of the interface: